zachbateman/pylookup/README.md

 # Command Line Interface Usage

- - To add and populate the "COLUMN" column in "excel_to_populate" from the data in "excel_with_column", simple run the following command.
+ - To add and populate the "COLUMN" column in "excel_to_populate" from the data in "excel_with_column", simply run the following command.
 This currently works for .xlsx (Excel) files and .csv files.

 ```
-pylookup COLUMN excel_to_populate.xlsx excel_with_column.xlsx
+pylookup COLUMN excel_with_column.xlsx excel_to_populate.xlsx
 ```